swiftyper-sk/node-fbt-sync/README.md

 ### Options

-The CLI will not prompt for an API key if a value is provided in the environment variable `SWIFTYPER_API_KEY`.
+The CLI will not prompt for an API key if a value is provided in the environment variable `SWIFTYPER_API_KEY` or defined in `.env` file.

 | Option                | Description                                  |
 |-----------------------|----------------------------------------------|